HIRO-group/hiro_ros_arm_controller/README.md

 # hiro_ros_arm_controller
-A high level API for controlling robotic arms in ROS
+A high level API for controlling robotic arms in ROS.
+It works for both simulation and real robots.

 # Supported Robotic Arms
 - Franka Emika Panda